An Important Lesson From The Past

 Set a goal that focuses on a key principle, such as using data differently, accelerating the speed of operations or viewing your organization as a “software company.”
 If you do these things well and avoid getting bogged down with developing the perfect long-term vision, there is a good chance the right starting point and next steps will become obvious.

-Continue reading the full article in Forbes Technology Council.
+Read the article in its original version via Forbes Technology Council.